liamoconnor87/VisitGotham/README.md

 User Stories
 --------------------
-- I would like a Navigation Bar so I can navigate the Website.
+- I would like a Navigation Bar, so I can navigate the Website.

-- As a User, I would like the websites logo on the Navigation Bar to take me back to the Home page.
+- As a User, I would like the website's logo on the Navigation Bar to take me back to the Home page.
 - As a User, I would like a link on the Navigation Bar to the Things To Do page, so I can go to the Things To Do page.
 - As a User, I would like a link on the Navigation Bar to the City Info, so I can go to the City Info page.
 - As a User, I would like a link on the Navigation Bar to the History page, so I can go to the History page.